Greater white-toothed shrew: Habitat

-C. russula are found in temperate regions with plentiful insects.
+The greater white-toothed shrew is found in temperate regions with plentiful insects.
 They are generally found in habitats such as grasslands, woodlands, hedgegrows and prime agricultural areas.
 To prepare for colder seasons, these shrews can be found living near farms and gardens.
 The greater white-toothed shrews tend to build their nest under stones, logs and in abandoned burrows.
-Typically these shrews are found in elevations below 1000 meters.
+Typically these shrews are found at altitudes below 1000 metres.

 Diet

 The greater white toothed shrew is a carnivore, feeding mainly on invertebrates and occasionally small rodents, lizards and small amphibians.

 Predation

 The greater white-toothed shrew is preyed upon by several animals; owls (such as Tyto alba), snakes, and small carnivorous mammals such as weasels and genets are the main predators of C. russula.
 In order to avoid predation, the greater white-toothed shrews can be found under cover of vegetation or leaf litter when active.
 Cryptic coloration is also used as an effective method to avoid predation.